kc0bfv/autophugo/README.md

 The `exampleSite` demonstrates the features unique to this theme.
 In your site config params section the following extra parameters are supported:

 * `favicon` - the favicon URL, relative to your site (placed in header meta tag)
-* `description` - the description for the header meta tag
+* `description` - the description for the header meta tag.
+This will be interpreted as markdown, and some markdown will require the string to be enclosed in quotes.
 * `msvalidate` - MS validation tag
 * `googlesiteverification` - Google site verification tag
 * `thumb_width` - thumbnail width after resizing (default 480 pixels)